Nikhil-0924/votingapplication/README.md

 sleep(5000);
 EOF
 ```
-Load the Data in the database by running this command:
+Load the Data in the database by running this command
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```bash
 cat << EOF | kubectl exec -it mongo-0 -- mongo